scullyio/scully/docs/plugins.md

 };
 ```

-### IMPORTANT:
+### options

-_A Scully plugin must have a `.js` file extension, and it should be exported.
-In order to be used, it has to be required in the `scully.config.js` file by using the `require()` method._
+The optinal options object.
+This can be used to set the pluginOptions.
+For now the only option available is `replaceExistingPlugin`

 ## Router Plugins

-Any route in the application that contains a router-parameter must be configure in a **router plugin**.
+Any route in the application that contains a router-parameter must be configured in a **router plugin**.
 The plugin teaches Scully how Scully how to get the required data to be pre-render in the web-pages from the route-params.

 Suppose your application has a route like this: `{path: 'user/:userId', component: UserComponent}`.
-In order for Scully to pre-render the
-website, it needs to know the complete list of User IDs that will be used in that route parameter `:userId`.
-If the app
-had 5 users with the IDs 1, 2, 3, 4, and 5; Scully would need to render the following routes:
+In order for Scully to pre-render the website, it needs to know the complete list of User IDs that will be used in that route parameter `:userId`.
+If the app had 5 users with the IDs 1, 2, 3, 4, and 5; Scully would need to render the following routes:

 ```
 /user/1